Taxonomic rank: Examples

-Terminations of names
+Rank-based terminations

-Taxa above the genus level are often given names based on the type genus, with a standard termination.
-The terminations used in forming these names depend on the kingdom (and sometimes the phylum and class) as set out in the table below.
+Taxa above the genus level are often given names based on the type genus, with a standardised termination.
+The terminations used in forming these names depend on which nomenclatural code is applicable, and also sometimes the kingdom/phylum/class as set out in the table below.

-Pronunciations given are the most Anglicized.
+The given pronunciations are the most Anglicized of the existing variants.
 More Latinate pronunciations are also common, particularly /ɑː/ rather than /eɪ/ for stressed a.